 - Does NC have any circular practices in place (internally or customer-facing)?

-Instead of answers, I was presented with their publicly-available NC Responsible Brand Commitment, dated March 2021.
+Instead of answers, I was presented with their publicly-available NC Responsible Brand Commitment (now removed), dated March 2021.
 Great that it’s available online, but does it answer the questions?
 Let’s find out…

 Who Makes Nobody’s Child’s Clothes?

-Nobody’s Child has a Factories page which outlines the seven factory partners that make 99% of their clothes (although I do wonder who makes that remaining 1%?):
+Nobody’s Child has a Factories list which outlines the seven factory partners that make 99% of their clothes (although I do wonder who makes that remaining 1%?):

 - Neotex in Morocco (makes 23% of collection, mainly dresses)